TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 The Angels have pushed Rada extremely aggressively (on brand) as he's already in Triple-A and just turned 20 a couple of weeks ago.
 However, he has met the challenge with every aggressive assignment.

 He has a 124 WRC+ between Double-A and Triple-A this season while striking out under 20 percent of the time.
 He also has 51 SBs.
-However, he only has two HRs after only hitting one last season.
+However, he has only two HRs after hitting only one last season.

-Rada doesn't have the cartoon speed that Chandler Simpson has but he could be one of the better hit-speed prospects we've seen in the last few years for fantasy.
+Rada doesn't have the cartoon speed that Chandler Simpson has, but he could be one of the better hit-speed prospects we've seen in the last few years for fantasy.

 No. 96: Marconi German, 2B/SS, Washington Nationals

-Going to preface this segment by saying there isn't a Jesus Made every season to come out of the DSL and even if there is one, it's not super easy to figure out who it is going to be.
-However, after the meteoric rise of Made (and Luis Peña), there is going to be a lot of hype around guys who could be the next Jesus Made.
+Going to preface this segment by saying there isn't a Jesus Made every season to come out of the DSL, and even if there is one, it's not super easy to figure out who it is going to be.
+However, after the meteoric rise of Made (and Luis Peña), there is going to be a lot of hype around guys who could be the next Made.

 In some leagues, you can probably just take multiple shots on potential DSL hype beasts going into the offseason.
 However, it's more likely that you'll need to make some bets on one or two.
-If you can make one big DSL bet going into the offseason, perhaps you should bet on Marconi German.
+If you can make one big DSL bet going into the offseason, perhaps you should bet on German.

-I have to give a hat tip to my friend PJ aka ProspectVibeCheck on Twitter for putting me on to German.
-He was one of the first people I saw talking about him and he had a great thread about him a few months ago.
+I have to give a hat tip to my friend PJ, aka ProspectVibeCheck on Twitter, for putting me on to German.
+He was one of the first people I saw talking about him, and he had a great thread about him a few months ago.

 On first glance, German's DSL campaign does look a bit like Made's.
 He has a 162 WRC+ while walking (20.2 percent) more than he's striking out (19.7 percent).
 He also has eight HRs and 33 SBs.
 He's flashing all of the tools that you want to see from a DSL stud who will make an impact once he comes stateside.

-Betting on DSL prospects is a bit like investing in penny stocks in the Wolf of Wall Street.
+Betting on DSL prospects is a bit like investing in penny stocks in The Wolf of Wall Street.
 We've seen many DSL studs flame out when they come stateside.
 However, you can win big on some of these DSL prospects.

 Two other DSL prospects in my Top 100 are Josuar De Jesus Gonzalez of the Giants and Elian Peña of the Mets.
-However, both of these guys got plenty of hype upon signing as they were the number two and three international prospects in the 2025 class (per MLB Pipeline) besides Roki Sasaki so I'd imagine they have higher price tags.
+However, both of these guys got plenty of hype upon signing as they were the number two and three international prospects in the 2025 class (per MLB Pipeline) besides Roki Sasaki, so I'd imagine they have higher price tags.

 More Fantasy Baseball Advice